AMSTERDAM MUSEUMS — Enjoy the Best Art in the Netherlands

 Popular Hotels in Amsterdam

 The Amsterdam Hilton is a pleasant surprise, and a favorite hotel of ours.
-We stayed in at least a dozen different Hilton properties in recent years and this hotel provided the classiest experience, with lovely renovated rooms, nice views, and a relaxing ambiance.
+We stayed in at least two dozen different Hilton properties in recent years and this hotel provided the classiest experience, with lovely renovated rooms, nice views, and a relaxing ambiance.
 Though farther from the Jordaan and tourist attractions, and a 20-minute walk from the museums, the Hilton is located in a more residential, leafy and authentic part of Amsterdam.
 Minutes away on foot one finds The Royal Concertgebouw (considered among the world’s finest concert halls) and, if you cross the canal on the way to the Museumplein, the Cornelis Schuytstraat will charm you with its amazing beauty and fine dining.
 Also check out the Beethovenstraat to look for books, antiques or a cozy cafe.
 The Amsterdam Hilton is the hotel made famous in 1969 by the Lennon-Ono “Bed-In” for peace, an experimental non-violent protest against war mentioned in the Number 1 Hit “The Ballad of John and Yoko.”
 Hotel guests are entitled to use an excellent gym for free, and you should definitely take in the spectacular views from the Executive Lounge.
 Though the Hilton looks like a behemoth from the street, do not allow that to dissuade you; the interior proportions, classy bar and each room’s large glass windows will delight you.
 If you choose the superior buffet breakfast on the main level, take a table to the left of the bar for a better (quieter) experience.
 Tram # 24 to Gerrit van der Veenstraat from Centraal Station will leave you within a pleasant walk to the Hilton.

 Affordable alternatives

 If the hotels mentioned above are outside your price range, do not be discouraged.
 The Bilderberg Hotel Jan Luyken for example, at Jan Luijkenstraat 58, offers simple accommodations at reasonable prices on a lovely street a very short distance from the Museumplein.
-Also, the family-run Hotel Asterisk, Den Texstraat 16, may be reached using Tram # 24 or Metro 52 from Centraal Station and is a pleasant 10 to 15-minute walk to the museums.
+Also, the family-run Hotel Asterisk, Den Texstraat 16, may be reached using Tram # 24 or Metro 52 from Centraal Station and is a pleasant 10- to 15-minute walk to the museums.
 You may also consider hotels outside the major cities.

 Delft

-If you plan to spend one week (or more) in The Netherlands, why not explore the smaller cities?
-We purchased train tickets from Amsterdam Centraal to Schiphol Airport for roughly 5+ euros per person and then used the Airport as a base to explore other destinations.
-A round-trip train fare from Schiphol to Delft, the birthplace of Johannes Vermeer (1632-1675), costs between 20 – 25 euros.
-The canals in Delft are just as charming as any Dutch city’s, and you will find the peacefulness a refreshing change from the overly touristed parts of Amsterdam.
+If you plan to spend one week (or more) in the Netherlands, why not explore the smaller cities?
+We purchased train tickets from Amsterdam Centraal to Schiphol Airport for roughly 8 euros per person and then used the Airport as a base to explore other destinations.
+A round-trip train fare from Schiphol to Delft, the birthplace of Johannes Vermeer (1632-1675), costs around 25 euros.
+The canals in Delft are just as charming as any Dutch city’s, and you will find the peacefulness a refreshing change from the overly-touristed parts of Amsterdam.
 Explore the Nieuwe Kerk (New Church, completed in 1496) located in the Delft Markt (Market Square) and, if the famous (and expensive!)
 Blue Delft china inspired your visit here, head over to the Koninklijke Porceleyne Fles, open daily.
 History buffs should undoubtedly go to the Museum Het Prinsenhof, a palace from the Middle Ages (near the Oude Kerk, founded in 1246), before enjoying a simple meal of fantastic Indonesian food at “Toko Idola” located on Brabantse Turfmarkt 32a (the Prinsenhof and restaurant are closed on Mondays).
 Perhaps you will choose to skip the porcelain factory (that is what we always do) and take photos instead!
 In addition to picturesque Delft, other small cities deserving your time include Breda and Den Bosch.
-Each of these 3 cities has a population between 100,000 and 150,000 residents and offers a charming window into The Netherlands’ past and present.
+Each of these 3 cities has a population between 100,000 and 150,000 residents and offers a charming window into the Netherlands’ past and present.

 The Hague